I saw a blog post last week about writing dates on resumes.

-Thus, they tell their systems how to look at your work history, your years of experience, your job experience, whether or not they care about older jobs, etc.
+Thus, they tell their systems how to look at your resume.

 Applicants Don’t All Write Dates on Resumes the Same Way

-The people who develop parsing software know this, so they write code that enables their parser to recognize different presentations of the same information.
+The people who develop parsing software know this.
+So they write code to recognize different presentations of the same types of information.

-That’s why it’s best for you to network your resume into the hands of the hiring manager.
+That’s why you should network your resume into the hands of the hiring manager.